 For a good family feed, perhaps as part of your day out, plenty of venues serve good quality child approved food.
 Best for brunch in young tumms however is BRAVO 2018 ‘Best Brunch’ winner Starfish & Coffee, and BRAVO 2018 ‘Family Friendly’ top 3 Cafe Plenty and Moksha Cafe.
-Further afield V and H Cafe in Hove and Aqua in Lewes both have brunch menus that are popular with all ages.
+In Hove V and H Cafe and Hixon Green both have brunch menus that are popular with all ages.

 Brunch with your bunch

 Where to go for the social vibe, where brunch is the meal that facilitates gossip or lines the stomach for the big weekend?
 Kooks in the heart of the North Laine is a great muso, arty spot embodying the cafe culture of Melbourne.
 The Breakfast Club has plenty of room (booking advised at the weekend) and a laid back, Miami feel.
 The New Club has the gritty urban feel of an NY diner and attracts an eclectic, cool crowd.